 Emergency prescription refill legislation allows a pharmacist to dispense an emergency supply of a chronic maintenance drug (e.g. insulin) to a patient without a current prescription in limited circumstances.

 Kevin’s Law is named for Kevin Houdeshell, who passed away in 2014 from rationing his insulin after he was unable reach his doctor to refill his expired prescription due to the New Year’s holiday.
 Following his death, Kevin’s parents, Dan and Judy Houdeshell, began advocating in their home state of Ohio for a change to the law so that patients would be able to access their medications in the event that their prescription was expired and the patient and pharmacist were unable to reach the doctor.
 They were successful in Ohio, and fifteen other states have since passed similar legislation to ensure that patients have emergency access to the medication they need.

 During the 2019 legislative session, legislators in Minnesota introduced Senate File 3963, also known as the Alec Smith Emergency Insulin Act.
 The bill was named for Alec Raeshawn Smith, a Minnesota resident who passed away in 2017 after rationing his insulin because he could not afford to refill his prescription.
-The bill, which is now a part of Minnesota’s health omnibus bill, requires the Minnesota Commissioner of Human Services to make insulin available to uninsured individuals through volume purchase.
+The bill would benefit low-income individuals without insurance, without prescription drug coverage, or with insurance that has an out-of-pocket limit of more than $5000.

 The Role of Pharmacy Benefit Managers (PBMs)